januff/spotify-favorites-export/README.md

 - **[How Portable Is Spotify?](overview.md): Exporting My Saved Music**

-  > I was disappointed to discover, when I tried to migrate my playlists to Tidal, that the free versions of both recommended transfer apps have 250-song restrictions–and the paid versions are subscription apps.
-Given a choice, I'd rather not enroll in a monthly subscription to a (likely) single-use app.
+  > I was disappointed to discover, when I tried to migrate my playlists to Tidal, that the free versions of both recommended transfer apps have 250-song restrictions (and the paid versions are subscription apps!)

 <br/>